farukonder/thats-enough-cloud-for-today/_posts/2023-11-26-secure-http-prop-for-mulesoft.md

 //TODO extend this connector to encrypt clear text based  on a given key and algorithm
 //TODO explain how this connector can be utilized in CI/CD tools
+//TODO extend this page with defining the property file update approaches

 **references**
  - https://docs.mulesoft.com/mule-runtime/4.4/custom-configuration-properties-provider